craigahobbs/bare-script/static/language/README.md

 ### Jump and Label Statements

-A "jump" statement sets the current program statement to a label.
-A "jumpif" statement jumps only if its test [expression](#expressions) evaluates to true.
+A `jump` statement sets the current program statement to a label.
+A `jumpif` statement jumps only if its test [expression](#expressions) evaluates to true.
 Labels are defined by specifying the label name followed by a colon.

-The example below uses "jump", "jumpif", and label statements to sum the values of an array:
+The example below uses `jump`, `jumpif`, and label statements to sum the values of an array:

 ~~~ barescript
 values = arrayNew(1, 2, 3, 5, 7)